Why Traders Come: The Funding Arbitrage

 Perps and the fee called funding

-On crypto exchanges you can bet on a stock's price without ever holding the stock, using a perpetual future - a "perp."
-A perp is just a contract that tracks the price: go long and you profit if the price rises, go short and you profit if it falls.
+On crypto exchanges you can bet on a stock's price without holding the stock, using a perpetual future - a "perp."
+Go long and you profit if the price rises; go short and you profit if it falls.

 How big is this fee?
-For a name like NVDA it has run around +13% per year.
-Across stocks it averages roughly +5% per year.
+On hot names it has run around +13% per year.
 That's real income - paid to whoever is willing to hold the short side.

 But there's a catch.
 If you just short NVDA to collect funding, you lose money the moment NVDA goes up.
-To collect the fee safely, you need to be short the perp and hold an offsetting long somewhere else, so the price direction cancels out.
-Then you don't care where NVDA goes - you just sit there collecting the fee.
+To collect the fee safely you need to be short the perp and hold an offsetting long somewhere else, so price direction cancels out.
+Then you don't care where the stock goes - you just sit there collecting the fee.

 The trade: build a cheap long, short the perp, pocket the gap

 Here's the move a crypto fund wants to run.
 Start with $100k.
-Mint eTSLA (or eNVDA) on Own.
-Then borrow against those tokens, mint more, and repeat - a cycle we'll call the loop.
-Each pass turns collateral into more eTokens, stacking up leveraged long exposure for the same starting capital.
+Mint eNVDA on Own.
+Post it as collateral in Own's lending market, borrow USDC against it, mint more, and repeat - a cycle we'll call the loop.
+Each pass turns borrowed dollars into more exposure.
+At Own's 70% loan-to-value per pass, the loop tops out around 3.3x - but let's keep the fund conservative at 3x:

 |